alejandrabarrientosm/creating-vms/README.md

 </p>

 <h1>Creating Virtual Machines in Azure</h1>
-This tutorial outlines the process and installation of Windows and Linux Virtual Machines in Azure.  .<br />
+This tutorial outlines the process and installation of Windows and Linux Virtual Machines in Azure.<br />

 <h2>Video Demonstration</h2>